mredshaw/Ecommerce_Sales_Analysis/README.md

 ## Contents
 - `Data_Science_A1.ipynb`: Jupyter Notebook containing the data cleaning process, exploratory analysis, and answers to the provided questions.
+- `data/`: Folder containing the dataset used for analysis.

 ## Tools and Libraries Used
 - Python